AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 - **Command**: A sequence of words that represents an action that CodeConnect can understand and execute.
 - **Field/Parameter**: Refers to the `Status`, `Deadline`, `Priority`, `Description`, `Member` of a Task.
 - **GUI**: A Graphical User Interface is a visual interface where users can interact with the software through on-screen elements like buttons and windows.
-- **JAR**: A file that contains all the resources needed for TaskWise to run.
+- **JAR**: A file that contains all the resources needed for CodeConnect to run.
 - **Java**: A general-purpose programming language on which TextWise is built.
 - **Contact**: An entry that holds information about someone that the user wants to save.
 - **Private contact detail**: A contact detail that is not meant to be shared with others